-Period Employing organization and Country Summary of activ /ities
+Period Employing organization and your title/position.
+Contact - Summary performed of relevant activ

-your title/position.
-Contact performed relevant to the

-info for references Assignment
+info for references Assignment Televalit 10 the

-[e.g., May [e.g., Ministry of,
+[e.g., May 7.0018

 2005- advisor/consultant to

 present]

 For references: Tel/e-

 mail; Mr. Hbbbbb, deputy

 minister]

-Membership in Professional Associations and Publications: Language Skills (indicate only languages in which you can work ranking from 1 to 5 for sp and reading where 1 is poor and 5 is excellent): eaking, writing
+Membership in Professional Associations and Publications:

+Language Skills (indicate only languages in which you can work ranking from 1 to 5 for speaking, writing and reading where 1 is poor and 5 is excellent):